icbat/key-reporter/README.md

 ### Localization

 If you'd like to help localize the text here, simply follow the above steps and change the Localization.lua file to add your translations.
 Please submit an [issue on GitHub](https://github.com/icbat/key-reporter/issues) if you need any assistance with this workflow.

+### Releasing

+Release new versions by pushing a tag to the main branch of the form `v12345`.
+The GitHub action should take care of the rest.